 Our Homefinder scheme is designed to support you in your search for your own private rented home.
-The Homefinder team can assist with a damage deposit if you have no deposit of your own, but not with rent in advance.
-A one-off incentive payment to the landlord might also be made.
+The Homefinder team can help with a damage deposit and rent in advance if you have no deposit and rent in advance of your own.

-If you’re accepted, the team can provide details of letting agents with available properties and send your information to agents.
+If you are accepted, the team can provide details of letting agents with available properties and send your information to agents.
 However, searching for a private rented home yourself offers more flexibility.
-If you happen to find your own private rented housing which is suitable, both you and the prospective landlord or agent should contact the Homefinder team, who will:
+If you find your own private rented housing which is suitable, both you and the prospective landlord or agent should contact the Homefinder team, who will:

-Once the rent is negotiated a tenancy will be drawn up if we are satisfied that you will be able to afford the rent.
+Once the rent is negotiated, a tenancy will be drawn up if we are satisfied that you will be able to afford the rent.
 The lettings agency or landlord will then agree an inventory with you.
-Once the tenancy agreement and Homefinder scheme agreement are signed, we will complete the Housing Benefit form on your behalf.
+Once the tenancy agreement and Homefinder Scheme agreement are signed, we will complete the Housing Benefit form on your behalf if you are entitled to claim Housing Benefit.
 The damage deposit will cover damage, rent arrears or theft of content.

 To be accepted for the Homefinder Scheme, you must be: